puppeteer/puppeteer/docs/api.md

 #### event: 'frameattached'
 - <[Frame]>

-Emitted when a frame gets attached.
+Emitted when a frame is attached.

 #### event: 'framedetached'
 - <[Frame]>

-Emitted when a frame gets detached.
+Emitted when a frame is detached.

 #### event: 'framenavigated'
 - <[Frame]>

-Emitted when a frame committed navigation.
+Emitted when a frame is navigated to a new url.

 #### event: 'load'

-Emitted when a page's `load` event was dispatched.
+Emitted when the JavaScriot [`load`](https://developer.mozilla.org/en-US/docs/Web/Events/load) event is dispatched.

 #### event: 'pageerror'
-- <[string]>
+- <[string]> The exception message

 Emitted when an unhandled exception happens on the page.
-The only argument of the event holds the exception message.

 #### event: 'request'
 - <[Request]>

 Emitted when a page issues a request.
-The [request] object is a read-only object.
+The [request] object is read-only.
 In order to intercept and mutate requests, see `page.setRequestInterceptionEnabled`.

 #### event: 'requestfailed'
 - <[Request]>

-Emitted when a request is failed.
+Emitted when a request fails, for example by timing out.

 #### event: 'requestfinished'
 - <[Request]>

-Emitted when a request is successfully finished.
+Emitted when a request finishes successfully.

 #### event: 'response'
 - <[Response]>